hazel-shih/Simon-Game/README.md

 # Simon-Game
-This is my first game project :)
+This is my first game project :D